databrickslabs/mosaic/_sources/api/raster-functions.rst.txt

 .. function:: rst_georeference(raster_tile)

     Returns GeoTransform of the raster tile as a GT array of doubles.
+The output takes the form of a MapType with the following keys:

-    GT(0) x-coordinate of the upper-left corner of the upper-left pixel.
+    - :code:`GT(0)` x-coordinate of the upper-left corner of the upper-left pixel.
-    GT(1) w-e pixel resolution / pixel width.
+    - :code:`GT(1)` w-e pixel resolution / pixel width.
-    GT(2) row rotation (typically zero).
+    - :code:`GT(2)` row rotation (typically zero).
-    GT(3) y-coordinate of the upper-left corner of the upper-left pixel.
+    - :code:`GT(3)` y-coordinate of the upper-left corner of the upper-left pixel.
-    GT(4) column rotation (typically zero).
+    - :code:`GT(4)` column rotation (typically zero).
-    GT(5) n-s pixel resolution / pixel height (negative value for a north-up image).
+    - :code:`GT(5)` n-s pixel resolution / pixel height (negative value for a north-up image).

     :param tile: A column containing the raster tile.
-For < 0.3.11 string representing the path to a raster file or byte array.
     :type tile: Column (RasterTileType)
     :rtype: Column: MapType(StringType, DoubleType)